 - 1. Test reviews will be offered immediately following the exam, at the end of the class day, or at the discretion of the faculty. - 2.
 Students who had any special permission to take an exam early forfeits all rights to an exam review, until after exam grades are posted. - 3.
-Standardized exams (HESI) will not have exam reviews, as the content is copyrighted. - 4.
+Standardized exams (ATI) will not have exam reviews, as the content is copyrighted. - 4.
 Length of the exam review is at the discretion of the faculty. - 5.
-Testing procedures are in effect during exam reviews (no personal belongings, all electronic devices are off, etc.).
+Testing procedures are in effect during exam reviews (no personal belongings, all electronic devices are off, etc.). - 6.
+Students have 10 business days from the date of the exam to review the exam with faculty.